 Train Derailment Accident Attorneys

-If you’ve been harmed in a train derailment accident, we at Arnold & Itkin want to hear your story.
-Our firm has spent the last several years winning landmark cases and record-setting verdicts for injured clients.
+If you’ve been harmed in a train derailment accident, we want to hear your story.
+Our firm has won landmark cases and record-setting verdicts for injured clients.
 All told, we have won billions of dollars in verdicts and settlements because we believe in a simple truth: companies should be accountable to the people they hurt.

 Call (888) 493-1629 today to tell us what happened.
 We can tell you if you have a case and how we can help.